-From within the PE itself, other errors might be detected.
+From within the processor itself, other errors might be detected.
 These are not errors detected by the architectural model of the PE and so are treated like errors detected by another component.
 An example of this is when the cache, not the PE, detects a tag RAM error.
 Other components might report errors to a PE using error recovery interrupts.

-For implementations that include the ARMv8.2 Statistical Profiling Extension, the Statistical Profiling Extension behaves like a separate component.
-See the ARM[®] Architecture Reference Manual Supplement, Statistical Profiling Extension, for ARMv8-A.
+For implementations that include the Statistical Profiling Extension, the Statistical Profiling Extension behaves like a separate component.